 |Use Construction cost calculator in Bangalore tool for below site dimensions.|

 |36||20×30 30×40 30×50 30×60 30×70 40×50 40×30 40×40 40×60 40×70 40×80 50×50 50×40 50×60 50×80 50×90 50×100 60×40 60×50 60×30 60×60 60×70 60×80 50×100 50×80 50×90 100×100 100×120||Cost Calculator tool||G+1

 |37||500 sq ft 600 sq ft 800 sq ft 1000 sq ft 1200 sq ft 1300 sq ft 1500 sq ft 1600 sq ft 1800 sq ft 2000 sq ft 2200 sq ft 2400 sq ft 2600 sqft 2800 sq ft 3000 sq ft 3200 sq ft 3400 sq ft 3600 sq ft 3800 sq ft 4000 sq ft 4200 sq ft 4400 sq ft 4500 sq ft 4600 sq ft 4800 sq ft 5000 sq ft 5500 sq ft 6000 sq ft 6200 sq ft 8000 sq ft 10,000 sq ft||Cost Estimator tool below||G+1

 Cost of Construction for 20×30 30×40 40×60 50×80 G+1 G+2 G+3 Floors in Bangalore

-Below is an Informative Reply to a Query asked by ” Mr Monish “ in the Discussion column below where he wanted to Know the Different Options that are possible for Building 2 Houses/2 independent floors on a single site instead of Buying an Apartment.
+Below is an Informative Reply to a Query asked by ” Mr. Monish “ in the Discussion column below.
+He wanted to Know the Different Options possible for Building 2 Houses/2 independent floors on a single site of Buying an Apartment.

 Site cost: Rs 1cr (Considering HSR Layout)